 Scoping Session: After a draft standard lease application is deemed complete, applicants are responsible for holding a scoping session on their draft proposal.
 The scoping session is an opportunity for the applicant to present their proposal to the public and other stakeholders, including the municipality, prior to submitting a final application.
 Notice of scoping sessions is provided to the municipality.

 Harbormaster Questionnaire: After every lease application is deemed complete (final applications for standard leases), DMR provides the municipality with direct notice.
-The notice includes a Harbormaster Questionnaire (HMQ) for the Harbormaster or other municipal designee to complete.
+The notice includes a Harbormaster Questionnaire for the harbormaster or other municipal designee to complete.
 If the town has no harbormaster, then another municipal designee may complete the questionnaire.
-The HMQ requests local information about how the proposed site may affect navigation, fishing, and other considerations related to the lease decision criteria.
+The questionnaire requests local information about how the proposed site may affect navigation, fishing, and other considerations related to the lease decision criteria.
 It’s an opportunity for the municipality to provide additional feedback about the respective site prior to a final decision being rendered.
+Resources for completing the questionnaire include the pending applications table and aquaculture web map (see links under Documents and Links below).
+The pending lease applications tables are grouped by application type and searchable by applicant name.
+The web map is an interactive map with active and pending lease sites.

 Public Comments: Certain types of proposals have comment periods.
 In those cases, the municipality is provided with direct notice of the opportunity to comment.